maurovm/thesis_template/README.md

 [Kile](https://apps.kde.org/en-gb/kile) and
 [TeXMaker](https://www.xm1math.net/texmaker).

+The LaTeX files in this repository require the [LuaLaTeX](https://en.wikipedia.org/wiki/LuaTeX) engine.
+You editor should allow you to configure LuaLaTeX as the typesetting engine for your document and automatically take care of the compilation process to generate the final PDF document.

+&nbsp;

+# Writing your thesis

+## Preparing your document

 After you installed you preferred LaTeX editor, copy either the file [sample_dphil_thesis.tex](sample_dphil_thesis.tex) or [sample_4yp_report.tex](sample_4yp_report.tex) to a new file depending on if you are writing a DPhil thesis or a 4YP report respectively.
+I will this new file your "*main LaTeX source file*".

 The frontmatter section will be automatically created depending on the type of document you are writing.
-If you want more control, you can review how the '\makefrontmatterpages' command is defined in the main [oxengthesis.cls](oxengthesis.cls) class file.
+If you want more control, you can review how the '\makefrontmatterpages' command is defined in the [oxengthesis.cls](oxengthesis.cls) class file.
 If you want all the sections in the front matter to appear, you will need to create the following files: